-Boys and girls can join the Royal Marines Cadets between the ages of 9 and 17, and then serve until their 18th birthday.
+Youngsters can join the Royal Marines Cadets between the ages of 9 and 16, and then serve until their 18th birthday.
 Having joined they undergo 4 to 5 months’ basic training as a recruit and then ‘pass out’ during a ceremonial parade in front of family and friends having been inspected by a senior officer.
-Once passed out they can join the Band (if their unit has one) or become a General Duties cadet.
-See Our Activities for more information.
+See What We Offer for more information.

 In all of our activities, parental support is crucial in assisting the cadets in getting the best out of what we offer.
 That may be help with preparing uniforms (although of course we expect cadets to polish their own boots ) and being a ‘taxi-service’ to and from our activities (although we do provide transport for most of our out-of-area activities).

-Our joining fee is usually £80 which, whilst sounding a lot, is a lot less than the value of uniform and equipment that each cadet will be issued.
-Once joined, each cadet needs to pay a £5 monthly subscription and there may be charges for activities like annual camps.
+Our joining fee is £90 which, whilst sounding a lot, is a lot less than the value of uniform and equipment that each cadet will be issued.
+Once joined, each cadet is asked to pay a £120 annual membership fee although this can be paid monthly – so that is just £10 a month or £1.15 a night!
+There may be charges for activities like annual camps but we do our best to keep these as low as possible.
 Most of our other activities like weekend exercises and attending competitions are free of charge.
 We provide all basic items of uniform (except boots which for health reasons have to be provided by individuals) and personal equipment although some cadets buy additional items so they always have spares.

 We are always pleased to accept enquiries, whether its about joining as a cadet, joining our staff, booking one of our Display Teams, or just to find out more about us.

-Contact your nearest RMVCC Division today to see if you could ‘Be Worthy’ of being one of Her Majesty’s Royal Marines Cadets with the Volunteer Cadet Corps.
+Contact your nearest RMVCC Division or Band today to see if you could ‘Be Worthy’ of being a Royal Marines Cadet with the Volunteer Cadet Corps.

 Meet The Challenge!